1. Program Overview

 Scholar means a successful applicant who receives a New Colombo Plan Scholarship.

-Scholarship means scholarship funding paid to successful applicants under the Program.
+Scholarship means scholarship funding and other benefits provided to the successful applicants under the Program.

-Scholarship Program means the study, Internship/Mentorship activities and language training applicants propose in their application for a Scholarship.
+Scholarship Program means the study, Internship/Mentorship activities and language training applicants propose in their Scholarship application.

-Study Period means a period of study as defined by the Host Institution, e.g. may be semesters or trimesters.
+Study Period means a period of study as defined by the Host Institution, e.g. semester or trimester.

 Support Services Organisation means a third party provider contracted by the Department of Education and Training to manage support services for Scholars.